-Authors are welcome to submit manuscript abstracts that highlight recent and significant developments in the field of maritime safety and security.
-The Journal publishes papers from various legal perspectives, notably the law of the sea, environmental law, immigration law, human rights law, international criminal law, and similar sectors.
-Special emphasis is places on contemporary issues, timely legal decisions, new legislation, and current law reform proposals in the realm of maritime safety and security.
+Authors are invited to submit manuscript abstracts that highlight recent and significant developments in the field of maritime safety and security.
+The MarSafeLaw Journal publishes papers from various legal perspectives, notably the law of the sea, environmental law, immigration law, human rights law, international criminal law, and similar sectors.
+Special emphasis is placed on contemporary issues, timely legal decisions, new legislation, and current law reform proposals in the realm of maritime safety and security.
+The Editorial Board recognises the importance of diverse voices and supporting the next generation of scholars; we therefore encourage submissions by early career academics and from all regions of the world.

 The MarSafeLaw Journal publishes the following types of manuscripts: